Time: 10 am - 12 pm

 Location: 204 Evergreen Avenue, Los Angeles 90033

-Meeting Place: At the front agates off of Evergreen Avenue.
+Meeting Place: At the front gates off of Evergreen Avenue.
 Park around the cemetery.

-Led by Resident Storytellers, Steve Goldstein and Joe Walker, this tour explores one of Los Angeles' oldest cemeteries.
-Built in 1877, Evergreen is one of the city's largest cemeteries, with 300,000 grave sites.
+Co-guided by Resident Storytellers Steve Goldstein & Joe Walker, this tour explores one of Los Angeles' oldest cemeteries.
+Built in 1877, Evergreen existing cemetery in the city of Los Angeles; it is one of the city's largest cemeteries, with 300,000 grave sites.
 City pioneers like the Workmans, Hollenbecks, and Van Nuys families are buried here as well as lesser known but equally fascinating Los Angelenos.
 The cemetery also has a special section called the Garden of the Pines, which memorializes Issei pioneers of Los Angeles.
-19 th century midwife Biddy Mason, a slave who earned her freedom through the California courts, is also buried here.
+19th century midwife Biddy Mason, a slave who earned her freedom through the California courts.
+The Studio has created a website documenting many individuals who are at Evergreen at http://www.evergreen-losangeles.com/.

 Steve Goldstein was born in Boston, Massachusetts, where he developed his love of cemeteries at a very early age.
 Moving